VIIN Young Investigator Symposium 2023

 |iCal||Add to Calendar|

-In 2022, we’re delighted to by holding the YIS at the Monash Institute of Pharmaceutical Sciences (MIPS).
+In 2023, we are again delighted to be holding the YIS at the Monash Institute of Pharmaceutical Sciences (MIPS).
 We thank MIPS for their kind support in hosting us.

 Prizes will be awarded for best presentations.